Posted by Sabine Dahmen-Lhuissier 305181 Hits

 Introduction

-Open Source Mano is an ETSI-hosted initiative to develop an Open Source NFV Management and Orchestration (MANO) software stack aligned with ETSI NFV.
+Open Source Mano is an ETSI-hosted initiative to develop an Open Source NFV Management and Orchestration (MANO) software stack for production-ready Multi-Cloud Telco Orchestration.

-Two of the key components of the ETSI NFV architectural framework are the NFV Orchestrator and VNF Manager, known as NFV MANO.
-Additional layers, such as service orchestration are also required for operators to enable true NFV services.
-Open Source software can facilitate the implementation of an ETSI aligned NFV architecture, provide practical and essential feedback to the ETSI ISG NFV and increase the likelihood of interoperability among NFV implementations.
+OSM approach takes as starting point the architectural framework of ETSI NFV, including its NFV Orchestrator and VNF Manager functionalities, as well as additional layers, such as service orchestration or infrastructure management, which are also required for operators to enable NFV services.
+Open Source software can facilitate the implementation of an ETSI aligned NFV architecture, provide practical and essential feedback to the related ETSI Technical Groups and Software Development Groups and increase the likelihood of interoperability among NFV implementations.

 Our Role & Activities

-ETSI's Open Source Mano (OSM) group, is developing an open source NFV Management and Orchestration stack using well established open source tools and working procedures.
-The activity is closely aligned with the evolution of ETSI NFV and will provide a regularly updated reference implementation of NFV MANO.
+ETSI's Open Source Mano (OSM) group is developing an open source Multi-Cloud Telco Orchestration stack using well established open source tools and working procedures.
+The activity is closely aligned with the evolution of other ETSI Technical Groups, such as ETSI NFV and ETSI SDGs, and will provide a regularly updated implementation of NFV MANO.
 OSM aims at enabling an eco-system of NFV solution vendors to rapidly and cost-effectively deliver solutions to their users.

-ETSI OSM complements the work of ETSI NFV and vice versa.
+ETSI OSM complements the work of ETSI Technical Groups and vice versa.
 In particular, ETSI OSM provides an opportunity to capitalize on the synergy between standardization and open source approaches by accessing a greater and more diverse set of contributors and developers than would normally be possible.

-This approach maximizes innovation, efficiency and time to market and ensures a continuing series of true (conformant) reference implementations.
+This approach maximizes innovation, efficiency and time to market and ensures a continuing series of open source implementations.

 Participation to ETSI OSM is open to members and non-members of ETSI upon signature of the relevant agreements.